MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 ![Conditional GET](https://i.imgur.com/f2VcYzK.png)

-### Electionic mail
+## Electionic mail

-**SMTP** uses TCP to transer email messages through port 25, it uses persistent connections.
+**SMTP** (Simple Mail Transfer Protocol) uses TCP to transer email messages through port 25 with persistent connections.

+**POP** (Post Office Protocol) is stateless across sessions and has 2 modes "downloads and delete" (by default) and "download and keep" emails.

-**IMAP** is Internet Mail Access Protocol stores the email in the mail servers (for example gmail).
+**IMAP** (Internet Mail Access Protocol) stores the email always in a mail server.
+IMAP support also Multimedia messages (MIME) in the body of the message.

 ![IMAP](https://i.imgur.com/dtiVb7r.png)

-**POP3** is stateless across sessions and by default it "downloads and delete" emails.

-### DNS
+## DNS

-DNS makes the translation from hostname to IP address.
+DNS (Domain Name System) makes the translation from hostname to IP address.
 A problem of DNS is that has a single point of failure so does not scale.

 ![DNS](https://i.imgur.com/ScGAE4J.png)